Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Oil

-Adventuring gear, 1 sp, S.
+Adventuring gear, 1 sp, S-

 You can douse a creature, object, or space with Oil or use it as fuel, as detailed below.